Trust Accounting

 Mistake #7: Owner Statements That Don't Match the Ledger

-This one seems obvious, but it's surprisingly common: the owner statement sent to the owner doesn't precisely match the internal trust ledger.
-Sometimes it's a formatting difference.
-Sometimes a late charge got entered after the statement ran.
-Sometimes the statement template pulls from one data source and the ledger from another.
+The owner statement sent doesn't precisely match the internal trust ledger — sometimes a late charge got entered after the statement ran, or the template pulls from a different data source.

-What prevents it: Owner statements that are generated directly from the trust ledger — not from a separate report that can diverge from the source of truth.
+What prevents it: Owner statements generated directly from the trust ledger — not from a separate report that can diverge from the source of truth.

 The Pattern Behind All of These Mistakes